rustonee/NFT-games-on-Terra-Chain/README.md

 1- Create a lottery
 2- Set participation price
 3- Set prizes
 4- Lock prizes and ensure validity (NFTs' ownership is transferred to the lottery contract)
 5- Allow registrations
 6- Lock registrations
 7- Draw Lottery winners
 8- Enable Players to withdraw won prizes

 ## Coming Soon
 - Adding Marketing information
 - Allow payment in CW20
 - Safeguard funds (allow users to un-register)
+- Link with the Subscription contract

 ## Exploits Prevention Remarks
 Organizer can lock up funds if no possibility of refund.
 Either allow refunding all the way until prize winners are drawn, or set up a max lifetime for the lottery and draw before locking up the lottery state and allowing all users withdrawals.